ImFireGod/SteelSeries-Spotify-Linker/README.md

 - Retrieves the currently playing music on Spotify via the API.
 - Automatically updates the OLED display with the current track information.
 - Features automatic scrolling titles, a progress bar, and displays elapsed time and duration.
-- Clock display if no music is playing or if music has been paused for too long (configurable)
+- Displays a clock if no music is playing or if the music has been paused for too long (configurable)
 - Different clock display modes (12-hour or 24-hour)
 - Easily configurable via the system tray menu

 ## 🛠️ Prerequisites
-You'll need Python version 3.8 or higher, which can be installed from [here](https://www.python.org/downloads/).
-You'll also need the [SteelSeries GG](https://fr.steelseries.com/gg/engine) software.
+You'll need Python version 3.8 or higher, which can be installed from [here](https://www.python.org/downloads/). <br>You'll also need the [SteelSeries GG](https://fr.steelseries.com/gg/engine) software.

 ## 🚀 Installation
 1. Download the [latest version](https://github.com/ImFireGod/SteelSeries-Spotify-Linker/releases/latest) of the program and extract the files.
 2. Run `install.bat` to start the installation prompt and set up your Spotify credentials.<br>For detailed instructions, refer to "[Spotify API configuration](CONFIGURE_SPOTIFY_API.md)".
 3. You can now launch the application from the Windows Startup menu.

-**📄 <ins>Note :</ins> When you launch the program for the first time, a web page will open to authorize the spotify api to connect to your account.**
+**📄 <ins>Note :</ins> When you launch the program for the first time, a web page will open to authorize the Spotify API to connect to your account.**

+> ⚠️ If you want to uninstall the application, don't forget to exit it first using the button in the system tray.

 #### ℹ️ Additional Installation Information